 Who we are:

-Save Bend Green Space (SBGS) is a group of Neighborhood Association volunteers who care about what happens to the very special Deschutes River South Canyon natural area.
+Save Bend Green Space (SBGS) is a 501(c)(3) tax-exempt nonprofit organization that began as a grassroots group of neighborhood volunteers who care about what happens to the very special Deschutes River South Canyon natural area.
 SBGS recognizes the value of green space in an increasingly urban environment.

 This group came together out of a shared determination to protect this natural resource for our community and to benefit future generations.